bitsbytesgates/bitsbytesgates.github.io/_posts/2025/11/2025-11-01-UvmWithPython__CrossCallingMechanics.md

 ---

-It's not necessary to understand very much about how PyHDL-IF implements the bridge between Python and UVM, but useful to undestand a bit.
+It's not necessary to understand very much about how PyHDL-IF implements the bridge between Python and UVM, but useful to understand a bit.
 Doing so helps to understand what this library is and is not intended to do, and how you can best use it in your verification environment.